Gordon Ramsay (politician): 2020 election

-In the 2020 Australian Capital Territory general election, Ramsay lost the last seat decided by 167 votes to ACT Liberals candidate, Peter Cain, with the result being announced late on 23 October 2020.
+In the 2020 Australian Capital Territory election, Ramsay lost the last seat decided by 167 votes to ACT Liberals candidate, Peter Cain, with the result being announced late on 23 October 2020.
 Ramsay increased his personal vote from 8.3 per cent in 2016 to 8.5 per cent, but did not benefit from the boost that most sitting MLAs receive.

 Post politics

 Ramsay established a consultancy business in November 2020.

+In October 2025, Ramsay was charged with grooming a teenager.